Murder trial in Ahmaud Arbery’s killing begins with sparring over questions about race

 “I think it’s going to be a very time-consuming process, much more so than a regular trial in this part of the world,” said Caren Morrison, a professor at the Georgia State University College of Law.
 She said it may be hard to find people without opinions on a “visceral” case on which “passions run really high.”

-The prosecution objected to proposed questions about jurors’ support for Black Lives Matter and whether they believe anyone who opposes the movement is racist.
-Black Lives Matter “has absolutely nothing to do with this particular case,” said prosecutor Linda Dunikoski of the Cobb County district attorney’s office.
+The prosecution objected to proposed questions about jurors’ support for the Black Lives Matter movement and whether they believe anyone who opposes it is racist.
+BLM “has absolutely nothing to do with this particular case,” said prosecutor Linda Dunikoski of the Cobb County district attorney’s office.
 She also objected to a question about whether jurors believed the case was important in revealing racism in the community.

-In the end, the judge allowed some questioning related to the racial-justice movement, in which Arbery has become a rallying cry.
-Juror will also be queried about the justice system’s fairness to Black and White people, and whether the Confederate flag is racist.
+In the end, the judge allowed some questioning related to the racial justice movement, in which Arbery has become a rallying cry.
+Jurors will also be queried about the justice system’s fairness to Black and White people and whether the Confederate flag is racist.

+The judge has yet to rule on a defense request to bar jurors from seeing Travis McMichael’s license plate, which features an old Georgia flag that has the Confederate battle emblem.

 “Both sides are really going to have to dig deep to see what these jurors have as far as their own personal experiences, and I think that’s actually more relevant really than the news coverage,” said Ashleigh Merchant, a Georgia attorney who has been following the case and knows lawyers on both sides.
 “Because these are really sensitive issues.”

+One woman summoned for jury duty called Bryan’s decision to film the confrontation “disgusting and vicious.”
+A man said he considered Greg McMichael’s actions “stalking behavior.”
+Another said the case is hard to escape, constantly talked about by family and people at work.

 The Glynn County Superior Court has summoned 1,000 people for possible service.
-Six hundred people were called in Monday, while 400 may have to report next Monday.
+Six-hundred people were called in Monday, while 400 may have to report next Monday.
 Court officials said the unusually large number reflects the potential difficulties of finding impartial jurors for such a well-known case.
 Normally, the court might call 150 people for a criminal trial.

 Parties have pressed ahead with the trial despite persistent coronavirus concerns that have led others in Georgia to reschedule cases, amid fear that even one juror’s illness could trigger a mistrial.
 Merchant said she just had a case pushed to May for that reason.

 An infection could force many in the court into extended quarantine, she said, and any lengthy pause raises concerns because jurors are supposed to deliberate while information is fresh in their minds.
-The longer a trial, she said, the higher the risk the coronavirus throws a wrench in everything.
+The longer a trial, she said, the higher the risk the coronavirus disrupts it.

 Wearing a mask Monday, the judge told potential jurors to keep their faces covered.
-Those summoned reported to a nearby sports complex to take roll call before heading in staggered groups to the courthouse, where they waited in socially distant lines.
+Those summoned reported to a nearby sports complex to take roll call before heading in staggered groups to the courthouse, where they waited in lines spaced apart.

 Arbery’s parents and several aunts attended the proceedings.
 Emerging from the courthouse Monday afternoon, Wanda Cooper-Jones, Arbery’s mother, spoke to demonstrators eager to show support.